Extheoisah/nodegaze/README.md

 ### Getting Started

-#### You will need SQLx-cli for db operations, for db operations, you can install it using `cargo install sqlx-cli`
+#### You will need sqlx-cli for db operations, for db operations, you can install it using `cargo install sqlx-cli`

 1. **Clone the repository**
    ```bash